9 Design Features to Consider for an Event App

 Rvatech’s Gala event went off without a hitch.
 Users were delighted with being able to manage the schedule of events, network with their peers, and easily find their table by entering their company’s name.
-Shockoe was also honored with an award for a non-related app we created for ARROW electronics, one of the largest distributors in the world, where the lead developer of that project, Jay Soumphont, gave a moving speech about his work developing the app and working closely with the client.
+Shockoe was also honored with an award for a non-related app we created for one of the largest electronics distributors in the world where the lead developer of that project, Jay Soumphont, gave a moving speech about his work developing the app and working closely with the client.

 Updating For a New Event